anhduc130/sleep-social-api/README.md

 Google Firebase is used to do CRUD operations and store data which is RESTful, NoSQL & completely FREE

-Twilio Messaging System sends text messages to the user's phone as a sleep time / wakeup time reminder.
+Twilio Messaging System is used to send text messages to the user's phone as a sleep time / wakeup time reminder.

 ### Functionalities:
 - Signin / Signup